wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Greater operational efficiency
    <br /><br />

-PROTIP: However, each new paradigm comes with new problems.
+> PROTIP: However, each new paradigm comes with new problems.
 And the problem with dynamic services is that it depends on legacy networking connecting services.
-Legacy networking assumes use of <strong>static IP addresses</strong> manually configured rather than dynamic service names automatically discovered and registered.
+Legacy networking assumes use of <strong>static IP addresses manually configured</strong> rather than dynamic service names automatically discovered and registered.

 <a name="SolveLegacy"></a>